CellPin/cellpin-web/README.md

 # CellPin
 This application offer two functions.
-    - classify whether cells in the given image(X100 magnification) are normal or infected(CPE).
+    - classifies whether cells in the given image(X100 magnification) are CPE or No CPE
-    - calculate the TCID50 by entering the following variables.
+    - calculates the TCID50 by entering the following variables.

 ## Contribution
 CellPin Team building